top of page

 Week 1: every other day - MLD only

-Week 2: twice per week - MLD only
+Week 2: twice per week - MLD & gentle tissue manipulation

-Week 3: once per week - MLD only
+Week 3: once per week - MLD & gentle scar massage (if fully closed)

 Ideal